joleenf/clavrx_MERRA2/README.rst

 -------------------
 This code began as a tool to process MERRA reanalysis datasets to calculate fields, and write them in a format similar to GFS forecast data.
-The intent is to use these reanalysis datasets as input to the CLAVRx cloud processing system in lieu of GFS data.
+The intent is to use these reanalysis datasets as input to the CLAVRx cloud processing system.
-The project has evolved to read MERRA2 reanalysis data and includes plans for processing ERA5 data.
+The project has evolved to read MERRA2 reanalysis data.

 Running Code:
 -------------